Immigration Services (Australia)

 The Compliance Stakes Are Not Theoretical

-I want to be very clear about why the service agreement step matters so much, and why it is the step that agents most often get wrong.
+The service agreement step matters more than any other, and it is the step agents most often get wrong.

 The MARA Code of Conduct requires that a written service agreement be executed before the agent commences substantive work on a client’s matter.
 The agreement must set out the services to be provided, the fees and charges including any disbursements, the basis on which fees are calculated, and the payment terms.
 It must be in writing and it must be signed.

 This is not a suggestion.
 This is a condition of your registration.
 An OMARA audit that reveals substantive work performed without a signed service agreement is a finding against you.
 The consequences range from additional conditions placed on your registration to suspension or cancellation.
-I have seen agents receive formal warnings for exactly this breach — not because they were acting in bad faith, but because their onboarding process was manual and they simply forgot a step.
+Agents have received formal warnings for exactly this breach — not because they were acting in bad faith, but because their onboarding process was manual and a step got forgotten.

 The consumer guide requirement is equally strict.
 Before you commence work, you must provide the client with a copy of the consumer guide published by OMARA, and you must retain evidence that it was provided.
 A signed acknowledgment form is ideal, but an email with the guide attached and a reply from the client confirming receipt will also satisfy the requirement.
 What will not satisfy it is a vague recollection that you probably mentioned it during the initial consultation.